open-life-science/open-life-science.github.io/_posts/2022-02-18-ols-is-hiring.md

 ## Position purpose

-This role encompasses two areas of OLS' work: community research and programme coordination.
-As a community researcher, you will help to carry out peer-reviewed research to understand transformational effects of open research training and mentoring interventions.
-As a programme coordinator, you will support the leadership team and OLS community in administration and communication tasks essential to smoothly run each cohort and share information openly.
+This role encompasses two areas of OLS' work: community management and community research.
+As a community manager, you will support the leadership team and OLS community in administration and communication tasks essential to smoothly run each cohort and share information openly.
+As a community researcher, you will help to carry out peer-reviewed research to understand the transformational effects of open research training and mentoring interventions.

 ## Key responsibilities